iustinflorian/prometheus_metrics/README.md

 2. Search for IAM in the search bar and click on it.
 3. In the left sidebar, click on **Users** and select your user (or create a new one with `AdministratorAccess`).
 4. Go to the Security credentials tab.
-5. Scroll down to the Access keys section and click Create access key
+5. Scroll down to the Access keys section and click Create access key.
-6. Select Command Line Interface (CLI as the use case, check the confirmation box, and click Next
+6. Select Command Line Interface (CLI).
-7. **IMPORTANT** Copy your Access Key ID and Secret Access Key Download the `.csv` file, as this is the only time you will see the secret key.
+7. **IMPORTANT** I advise you to download the `.csv` file, as this is the only time you will see the secret key.
 8. Run the configuration command (in terminal):
 ```
 aws configure